 Sally Draper has had one complex upbringing.
-The first child of Don and Betty, she's been through plenty of familial trials and tribulations in Mad Men 's six-plus seasons.
+The first child of Don and Betty, she's been through plenty of familial trials and tribulations in Mad Men 's seven seasons.
 Thanks in part to Don's extramarital antics, she's gone from an innocent little girl to a young woman jaded by her parents' decisions.
-This week's episode showcased the most honest conversation Don has ever had with his daughter.
-It's been a long time coming, and it got me thinking about everything Don and Sally have been through together.
+This week's episode features a conversation between Don and Sally that's not necessarily the most pleasant, but it's another page out of the book of this relationship.
 Take a look to see how far they've come.

 Back in season one, everything is hunky-dory between Don and his kids.